psygreg/linuxtoys/README.md

 sudo apt update`

 ### Fedora, OpenSUSE and Red Hat Enterprise Linux (latest)
-You may obtain it and keep it up-to-date from the COPR repository: `dnf copr enable psygreg/linuxtoys`
+You may obtain it and keep it up-to-date from the COPR repository: `sudo dnf copr enable psygreg/linuxtoys`

 ### Arch Linux
 Get it from the [Arch User Repository](https://aur.archlinux.org/packages/linuxtoys-bin) using `aura -A linuxtoys-bin`; or